About a 3 hour drive south of Cancun, on the oceanside beach of the little fishing village of Punta Allen sits the Palometa Club.

 Depending upon your location and weather conditions, the guides will start heading back to the lodge around 4:30 PM.
 After arrival at the lodge, your guide will rinse your rod and reel in fresh water, clean and stretch your fly lines and stored safely ready for tomorrow's outing.

 Between 6 and 7 pm, join the other anglers and guests at the lodge at the outside bar for a refreshing and cool cocktail and delicious hors d 'oeuvres.
 At 7 pm, a dinner of Mexican and/or Mayan cuisine is prepared for you served with the house wine.
 Your hosts Dick and Kaye Cameron assure everyone that your evening meal is not just dinner but a Feast!
-After dinner guests can retire to the palapa bar for an evening drink and more fish tales, tie a few flies and the tying stations or catch up on internet news and emails.
+After dinner guests can retire to the palapa bar for an evening drink and more fish tales, tie a few flies at the tying stations or catch up on internet news and emails.